JEWISH RESILIENCE: MEMORY, SURVIVAL, AND JOY

 The only appropriate response is to continue to live as Jews, openly and proudly.
 To gather together.
 To celebrate Shabbat and holidays.
 To study, sing, argue, laugh, build friendships, support one another, and nurture our vibrant Jewish communities.
 L'dor va-dor—from generation to generation—we have found our way to bringing gladness and gratitude as “first fruits” to the continuing story of our people.

-As we all must learn through the ups and downs of life, resilience does not mean ignoring reality.
-The Torah’s command to rejoice was meant to teach precisely that truth: that despite everything, life itself remains sacred and worth celebrating.
+As we all must learn through the ups and downs of our own lives, resilience does not mean ignoring reality.
+The Torah’s command to rejoice was meant to teach precisely that truth.
+To remind us that, despite everything, life itself remains sacred and worth celebrating.

 That spirit has carried the Jewish people through every generation before us.
 It can carry us now as well.